yopi1838/FSND-capstone/README.md

 This API is responsible for creating, managing movies and actors.

 ## Objectives
-1. Create two database models of 'Movie' and 'Actor' in 'models.py'
+1. Create two database models of `Movie` and `Actor` in `models.py`
-2. Create a CRUD RESTful API using Flask in 'app.py'
+2. Create a CRUD RESTful API using Flask in `app.py`
-3. Provide the verification of permissions of the user's role in 'auth.py'
+3. Provide the verification of permissions of the user's role in `auth.py`
-4. Automate tests in 'test_app.py'
+4. Automate tests in `test_app.py`
 5. Deploy applications using heroku

 ## Getting Started